What are the categories for damaged cars?

 Are Cat S cars less safe than regular cars?

-Category S cars should be just as safe and legal to drive like a new car when properly repaired.
-Have an independent inspector check it if you’re thinking of buying a Cat S car but are unsure about its condition.
+Category S cars should be just as safe and legal to drive as a new car when adequately repaired.
+Have an independent inspector check it if you’re considering buying a Cat S car but need clarification on its condition.

 Are Cat N cars less safe than regular cars?

-So even though the vehicle’s safety wasn’t compromised, it becomes a Cat N write-off for purely economic reasons.
+So even though the vehicle’s safety wasn’t compromised, it became a Cat N write-off for purely economic reasons.
 However, it can be straightforward to restore the car to a safe, working condition.

-If you think that a Cat N car is not up to roadworthy status, you can hire an independent inspector to check it.
+If you think that a Cat N car needs to be put up to roadworthy status, you can hire an independent inspector to check it.